Skip to main content

 You’re probably wondering why it even matters to ask these questions.
 Let’s say accessibility matters to your organization (as it should).
 That means we devote extra time, resources, and effort to not just do an audit, but also perform remediation on the findings.

-Check: Accessibility Testing
+Accessibility Testing Services

 Getting your performance scores is just the start.
 It tells us where your website is challenged and where to focus our recommendations.
 Some are easy fixes, such as adding alt text to images.
 Some need more work—because of how the website is built, the sheer number of errors, so on and so forth.

-2. Utilizing third-party tools for analysis
+2. Using third-party tools for analysis

 Here are three, free, easy-to-use tools to use for an initial performance audit.